jellyfin/jellyfin.org/docs/general/installation/windows.md

 **Update**

-1. Download the latest version.
+1. Download the latest version installer from [the downloads page](/downloads/windows).
-2. Close or Stop Jellyfin if it is running.
+2. Close or Stop Jellyfin from the tray app if it is running.
 3. Run the installer.
 4. If everything was completed successfully, the new version is installed.

 **Uninstall**

-1. Go to `Add or remove programs` in Windows.
+1. Go to [Add or remove programs](https://support.microsoft.com/en-us/windows/uninstall-or-remove-apps-and-programs-in-windows-4b55f974-2cc6-2d2b-d092-5905080eaf98) in Windows settings.
 2. Search for Jellyfin.
 3. Click Uninstall.